-Please see PBIS Incentive Program.
-8th graders taking high school courses may exempt an exam if they have all A's each quarter in the course, as well as all A's in their junior high-level courses.
+\Please see PBIS Incentive Program.
+8th graders taking high school courses may exempt an exam if they have all A's each quarter in the course as well as all A's in their junior high-level courses.
+In addition, students who score proficient or better on an Ohio State Test may exempt the exam for that course.

-GRADE SCHOOL STUDENTS AND HIGH SCHOOL CREDIT
+GRADE SCHOOL STUDENTS & HIGH SCHOOL CREDIT

-If a student decides to take a high school class prior to entering the 9th grade, that grade will count toward their cumulative high school GPA.
+If a student decides to take a high school class prior to entering the 9th grade that grade will count toward their cumulative high school GPA.